Grandmama (The Addams Family)

-Grandmama is a fictional character in the Addams Family television and film series.
-First appearing in the works of cartoonist Charles Addams, she is a supporting character in the film, television, and stage adaptations.
+Grandmama is a fictional character in The Addams Family franchise, created by cartoonist Charles Addams and first appearing in his The New Yorker cartoons in 1938.
+She is the grandmother of Wednesday Addams and Pugsley Addams.
+Across various adaptations, her exact familial relationship shifts, as she is sometimes portrayed as the mother of Gomez Addams and at other times that of Morticia Addams.
+The role has been played or voiced by numerous performers, including Blossom Rock, Judith Malina, Carol Kane, Bette Midler and Joanna Lumley.

 Character background

 Grandmama Addams is an aged witch who concocts potions and spells, and dabbles in fortune telling and knife throwing.
 She is the grandmother of the Addams children, Pugsley and Wednesday, although her relationship to the other family members is less consistent.
 Grandmama first appeared along with the then-unnamed Addams family in Charles Addams' original cartoons published in The New Yorker, in which she was regularly illustrated with shoulder-length frizzy hair and a fringed shawl.
-Addams described Grandmama in a 1963 character synopsis as "a disrespectful old hag" and "foolishly good-natured ... a weak character [who] is easily led."